Mendelbaba/fitnessTrackerMVP/README.md

 <h2>Pages<h2>

-  *landing page where users login or signup
+ "*"landing page where users login or signup
   *homepage which displays a navbar and users statistics with preview of next workout *next workout page
   *create workout template page